nquynqthanq/LeetCode-DSA/README.md

 This repository is organized into the following sections:

-*   **LeetCode Daily Challenges:**
-*     Solutions to daily problems posted on LeetCode.
+*   **LeetCode Daily Challenges:** Solutions to daily problems posted on LeetCode.
 Perfect for consistent practice!

-*   **Codeforces Problemset:**
-*     Solutions to problems from Codeforces, focusing on competitive programming techniques.
+*   **Codeforces Problemset:** lutions to problems from Codeforces, focusing on competitive programming techniques.

-*   **Algorithmic Patterns:**
-*     A collection of common algorithmic patterns and techniques, implemented in multiple languages.
+*   **Algorithmic Patterns:** collection of common algorithmic patterns and techniques, implemented in multiple languages.

-*   **Weekly Contests:**
-*     My attempts at solving problems from LeetCode’s weekly contests.
+*   **Weekly Contests:** My attempts at solving problems from LeetCode’s weekly contests.
 A great way to simulate real interview conditions.

 ## License